Quickstart

 }

-Returns normalized company-level insider activity from SEC ownership forms 3, 4, and 5.
+} Returns normalized insider activity from SEC ownership forms 3, 4, and 5.

 {